10 Breathtaking Waterfalls in Hokkaido You Must Visit|Domingo

 null

-The dynamic flow of the three large drops is a very dynamic sight, and can be seen up close from the promenade.
-Known for its beautiful autumn foliage, this is a popular spot to enjoy the collaboration of the waterfall and autumn leaves.
+The powerful flow over three large tiers creates a very dynamic scene that can be viewed up close from a walking path.
+It is also known as a famous spot for beautiful autumn foliage, making it a popular destination to enjoy the collaboration of the waterfall and autumn colors.

 SPOT Sandan Falls

-View more information about Sandan Falls on Domingo
+See more details about Sandan Falls on Domingo

 null

-This is the largest waterfall in Hokkaido and is located in the Tenninkyo Gorge, also known as the backwaters of Asahikawa, which is famous for its autumn foliage and hot spring resorts.
-It has been selected as one of the "100 Best Waterfalls in Japan" in the northernmost part of Hokkaido, and its drop is 270 meters.
-It is also called the "Niagara of Hokkaido" because of its large volume of water.
+This is the largest waterfall in Hokkaido, located in Tenninkyo Gorge, which is also known as a retreat for Asahikawa, famous for its autumn leaves and hot springs.
+It is the northernmost waterfall selected as one of Japan's Top 100 Waterfalls, with a drop of 270 meters.
+Due to its large volume of water, it is also called the “Niagara of Hokkaido.”

 SPOT Hagoromo Falls